 Exodus has a long history of welcoming refugees and asylees from many countries, cultures, languages, faiths, and political opinions.
 We began in 1981 with the mission to serve the legal needs of immigrants and Cuban refugees, who had arrived as part of the Mariel boatlift in 1980.
 Since that time, Exodus has helped thousands of refugees establish their lives in Indiana.

 In its 36-year history, Exodus has served refugees from more than 33 countries.
 Our board of directors, staff, and volunteers are passionate about securing the dignity and human rights of people around the globe.

-In 2016, we welcomed 947 refugees from the following countries: Burma, Democratic Republic of Congo, Syria, Afghanistan, Bhutan, Burundi, Central African Republic, China, Cuba, Eritrea, Ethiopia, Honduras, Iran, Iraq, Somalia, Sudan, and Ukraine.
+In 2017, we welcomed 501 refugees from the following countries: Burma, Democratic Republic of Congo, Syria, Central African Republic, Afghanistan, Central African Republic, Eritrea, Iraq, Somalia, and El Salvador.